top of page

 All test at the K0UO range is done in the Far Fields, or the Fraunhofer zone which is the area where changes in distance from the antenna no longer produce a noticeable change in pattern shape or field impedance.

-I have model all antennas using EZNEC and use HFTA (High Frequency Terrain Analysis) to evaluate the take of angle of the various antennas over real ground
+All arrays have been modeled using EZNEC and HFTA (High Frequency Terrain Analysis) to evaluate the take of angle of the various antennas over real ground

 A drawing of an antenna testing layout, All test at K0UO is done in the Far Fields, or the Fraunhofer zone which is the area where changes in distance from the antenna no longer produce a noticeable change in pattern shape or field impedance.Used at the k0uo Antenna Test Facility ATF.